erikdubois/LinuxMint18i3/README.md

 Spotify will start on any window...
 There is a bug/issue we have to live with.
 Put your mouse on top of spotify and press

-	mod (i.e.windows or super) and SHIFT and 0 to move it to window 10 for example
+	mod4 (i.e.windows or super) and SHIFT and 0 to move it to window 10 for example